Quantum theory does not need complex numbers: A real theory with Kronecker-product representation of the tensor product

 Finally, all that is left to prove, is that there exist entangled effects and entangled states in $\EffR$ and $\StatR$ respectively, which are not positive semi-definite.
 We do this by explicit construction.
-Since the set $\StatR$ is a partition of the set of real separable states and real entangled states, and we have proven that all separable states are positive semi-definite, it suffices to prove that there exists a state in $\StatR$ which has at lest one negative eigenvalue.
+Since the set $\StatR$ is a partition of the set of real separable states and real entangled states, and we have proven that all separable states are positive semi-definite, it suffices to prove that there exists a state in $\StatR$ which has at least one negative eigenvalue.
+(It will then follow by continuity that there are other states and POVM elements which have at least one negative eigenvalue.)
 This is what we will now do.
-The proof follows analogously for the existence of an entangled effect which at least one negative eigenvalue.
+The proof follows analogously for the existence of an entangled effect with at least one negative eigenvalue.